 It is very important to maintain proper wheel alignment for your motorhome.
-Improper wheel alignment not only contributes to premature tire wear, but severely affects vehicle handling.
+Improper wheel alignment not only contributes to premature tire wear, but also severely affects vehicle handling.
+Keeping your motorhome's front wheels in alignment is part of a normal maintenance routine.
+Please follow the recommendations listed in the notice above and on the corresponding label affixed to your motorhome.

 Toe-in and toe-out (only) are inspected by TMC prior to shipment to your selling dealer.